 VIP cards are individual recognition awards that are awarded to the best presenters.
 The recipients of these cards are often selected by the judges, and those who possess a VIP card participate in an exclusive networking event.

 Outside of competitions, schools also participate in other recreational activities such as social events and dances.

 At the Telfer School of Management, the JDCC delegation is organized by the Telfer Competitions Committee (TCCT).
 TCCT recruits the students, facilitates practices and coaching, and orders merchandise for the team.
 TCCT also hosts the annual Telfer Internal Case Competition, which is a good opportunity to search for new Telfer JDCC academic members into our regional competitions.

 If you are interested in developing your presentation skills, making new friends, and competing to win, JDCC is an opportunity you do not want to miss!

 Read more about how Telfer performed at the last JDCC here.

-Ask me questions on my experience here.
+Ask me questions about my experience here.